nsfm/dualsense-ts/README.md

 ### Rumble Support

-Only supported in node.js with a wireless connection.
+Only supported in node.js over USB at this time.

 ```typescript
 controller.rumble(1.0); // 100% rumble intensity